cortex-lab/phy/docs/quickstart.md

 clusters and press `G` to merge. phy gives the result a new cluster ID.
 Press `Ctrl+Z` immediately if the result is not what you intended.

-For a longer comparison, press `C` first.
+For a longer comparison, press `V` first.
 Merge View keeps the candidates staged while you continue exploring Similarity View.
 Its status shows exactly how many clusters `G` will merge.
-Press `C` again or close Merge View to cancel without changing the clustering.
+Press `V` again or close Merge View to cancel without changing the clustering.

 Splitting requires selecting spikes in a view that supports lasso or polygon selection, commonly the Feature View, and pressing `K`.
 It is worth learning